 - Cream butter until smooth, add powdered sugar and cream further.
-Add egg yolk, vanilla and salt, mix until well combined but not light and fluffy.
+Add egg yolk, vanilla, and salt, mix until well combined but not light and fluffy.

-- Press dough flat on a plastic food film lined cookie sheet and chill in refrigerator until firm enough to roll.
+- Press dough flat on a plastic food film lined cookie sheet and chill in the refrigerator until firm enough to roll.
 About 1 hour or leave overnight.